Southwest Airlines Boeing 737 Max goes into "Dutch roll" during Phoenix-to-Oakland flight

 The FAA said other airlines haven't reported similar issues and Southwest said it hasn't had a similar issue with other Max jets in its fleet.

-Van Kleave notes that the plane involved was delivered in November 2022 and so has been in use for a little over a year.
+Van Cleave notes that the plane involved was delivered in November 2022 and so has been in use for a little over a year.

 The incident was first reported by The Aviation Herald, which said a temporary repair was performed in Oakland and then the aircraft was "ferried" to Boeing's plant in Everett, Wash. for further repairs.